marbl/MHAP/docs/source/installation.rst

 Before your start
 =================
 MHAP requires a recent version of the `JVM <http://www.oracle.com/technetwork/java/javase/downloads/jre7-downloads-1880261.html>`_ (1.7u51+).
 JDK 1.6 or earlier will not work.
-If you would like to build the code from source, you need to have the full `JDK <http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html>`_ and the `ANT <http://ant.apache.org/>`_ build system available.
+If you would like to build the code from source, you need to have the `JDK <http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html>`_ and the `ANT <http://ant.apache.org/>`_ build system available.

 Prerequisites
 ==============